-The delays can be placed in the DLY module on the right-hand side of the panel, or in any of the effect modules except the REV module.
+The delays can be placed in the DLY module on the right-hand side of the panel, or in any of the effect modules.
 This allows multiple delay effects to coexist, or to be switched within the same Rig.
 Despite all the flexibility of the new delays, there are good reasons to choose the DLY module for the delay effect: